rayinla/rayinla.github.io/_posts/2018-5-19-data-types.md

 There are also two special numbers that are worth mentioning: `Infinity` and `NaN`.

 1.Infinity is the greatest numerical quantity.
-It is, quiet simply, infinite.
+It is, quite simply, infinite.
 ```javascript
 console.log(typeof Infinity); // > 'number'
 console.log(typeof -Infinity); // > 'number'